FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 #### Rolling Dreifaltigkeit

-If you roll `Dreifaltigkeit` you will always receive stones (see [overview)](#take-or-return-stones).
+If you roll `Dreifaltigkeit` you will always receive stones (see [overview)](#take-or-give-stones).
 However, if you predict `Dreifaltigkeit` correctly (2,8% chance), you receive all game stones from all players (player stash excluded!) and therewith instantly [end the current game](#game-ends).

 ### Game ends

-Once a player has no stones left the game ends.
+Once a player has no stones left, the game ends.
+In case a player needs to pay more than available in their game stone stash than only the available amount is spent.
+(Example: `Einhorn` was rolled and predicted wrong and the player only has 3 stones left only those 3 stones return to the central stash)

 - If this was the last game (e.g. game #10) or if all stones from the central stash are gone, proceed to [determine the winner](#determine-the-winner).
 - Else, proceed with the steps to [prepare the next game](#prepare-next-game).